jimmyn/aws-elasticsearch-model/README.md

 ```

 ## Use custom mapping and index settings
-By default ElasticSearch will try to guess your data stracture but you can provide your own index mapping to improve search performance.
+By default Elasticsearch will try to guess your data structure but you can provide your own index mapping to improve search performance.

 ```typescript
 const elasticModel = new ElasticModel({